hsanson/chrome-pass/README.md

 password_text_field=pass__password
 ```

+Adding the above key/value pairs to the Apple account pass file will instruct
+the chrome-pass extension to fill any HTML input field with id
+`account_name_text_field` with the username and any HTML input field with id
+`password_text_field` with the decrypted password.

 ## Install from source

 This is for developers only or people that want to see the source code before
 trusting their passwords to some extension written by an unknown person.

-Inside Chrome open the url chrome://extensions, check the *Developer mode* and
+Inside Chrome open the URL chrome://extensions, check the *Developer mode* and
 then load the path to the *extension* folder using the *Load unpacked extension*
 button.
 After the extension is loaded into Chrome take note of the *extension
 ID*.